An extended Gauss-Newton method for full waveform inversion: Theory

-The Newton-type methods solve \eref{main_obj} by iterative linearization.
-Beginning from an initial model $\bold{m}_0$, the iteration produces a sequence of models $\{\bold{m}_k\}$ according to
+Newton-type methods are commonly employed to solve the least squares problem in equation \ref{main_obj} by iteratively linearizing the objective function.
+Starting from an initial model $\bold{m}_0$, the iterative process generates a sequence of models $\{\bold{m}_k\}$ using the update equation:

-where $\alpha_k$ are the {step length} and $\delta\bold{m}_k$ are the {search direction}.
-Hereafter, we remove the dependency of the variables to the iteration number $k$ for sake of compact notation.
-The search direction is obtained by solving the Newton system
+where $\alpha_k$ denotes the step length and $\delta\bold{m}_k$ represents the search direction.
+In the subsequent explanation, we will assume that the dependency of the variables on the iteration number $k$ has been removed for the sake of compact notation.
+This means that the variables like $\bold{m}$ and $\delta\bold{m}$ are implicitly understood to represent their values at the current iteration without explicitly denoting the iteration index.
+This simplification allows for a more concise representation of the iterative process and equations.